LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 2. The standard deviations $\sigma_x$ and $\sigma_y$ in the $x$ and $y$ directions respectively.
 3. The correlation $\rho$ between the $x$ and $y$ direction.

-The [widget](#2d-similarity-widget) above allows you to adjust these five metrics to create many variants of this distribution.
+The [widget](#2d-similarity-widget) above allows you to adjust these five variables to create many variants of this distribution.

 A bivariate normal distribution with correlation $\rho$ can be constructed from two normal distributions $Z_1$ and $Z_2$ as follows: